redis/redis-doc/docs/reference/modules/modules-api-ref.md

 actual reply. see [https://github.com/antirez/RESP3/blob/master/spec.md](https://github.com/antirez/RESP3/blob/master/spec.md)#attribute-type

-After starting an attributes reply, the module must make `len*2` calls to other `ReplyWith*` style functions in order to emit the elements of the attribtute map.
+After starting an attributes reply, the module must make `len*2` calls to other `ReplyWith*` style functions in order to emit the elements of the attribute map.
 See Reply APIs section for more details.

 Use [`RedisModule_ReplySetAttributeLength()`](#RedisModule_ReplySetAttributeLength) to set deferred length.